Shlomo Chanoch Rabinowicz

-Shlomo Chanoch Hakohen Rabinowicz (also spelled Rabinowitz, Rabinowich, Rabinovitch) (1882 – 1 August 1942) was the fourth and last rebbe of the Radomsk hasidic dynasty.
+Shlomo Chanoch Hakohen Rabinowicz (also spelled Rabinowitz, Rabinowich, Rabinovitch) (1882 – 1 August 1942) was the fourth and last rebbe of the Radomsk Hasidic dynasty.
 He was the eldest son of the third Radomsker rebbe,Yechezkel Rabinowicz and great-grandson of the founder of the dynasty, Shlomo Rabinowicz, known as the Tiferes Shlomo.
-Under his leadership, Radomsk became the third largest hasidic dynasty in Poland, after Ger and Alexander.
+Under his leadership, Radomsk became the third largest Hasidic dynasty in Poland, after Ger and Alexander.
 Rabinowicz built a network of 36 yeshivas across Poland and Galicia that enrolled over 4,000 students by 1939.
 He was murdered in the Warsaw Ghetto together with his entire family.

 Biography

 Rabinowicz was born in Radomsko, Poland, the eldest of two sons of the third Radomsker rebbe, Yechezkel Hakohen Rabinowicz.
 His wife was the daughter of a rabbi and they had one daughter, Reizel, who married her father's first cousin, David Moshe Rabinowicz, in 1929.

 Rabinowicz succeeded as rebbe on his father's death in 1910.
-On the eve of World War II, Radomsk was the third largest hasidic dynasty in Poland, after Ger and Alexander.
+On the eve of World War II, Radomsk was the third largest Hasidic dynasty in Poland, after Ger and Alexander.

-He was wealthy and owned a glass factory and homes in Berlin, Warsaw, and Sosnowiec, where he lived after World War I. He also amassed a large personal library of old manuscripts and prints.
+He was wealthy and owned a glass factory and homes in Berlin, Warsaw, and Sosnowiec, where he lived after World War I. He also amassed an extensive personal library of old manuscripts and prints.

 Although he suffered from diabetes like his father and grandfather, who both died of complications from diabetes when they were 48, his life was extended by the discovery of insulin in 1921.